aaronparker/aaronparker.github.io/_posts/2023-12-20-user-acceptance-testing-for-vdi-with-azure-devops.md

 ### Agent Pool

 I won't cover creating an agent pool in detail here, instead refer to the documentation - [Create and manage agent pools](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2Cbrowser).
-The agent pool name is important though as it needs to be referred to in the pipeline and the agent install script.
+The agent pool name is important though as it needs to be referred to in the pipeline file and the agent install script.

 ### Pipeline